Doxuno

 REMEDIES

-The parties acknowledge that any breach of this Agreement may cause irreparable harm to the Disclosing Party for which monetary damages would be an inadequate remedy (CCLA 2017, Part 2).
-Accordingly, the Disclosing Party shall be entitled to seek interlocutory, injunctive, or other equitable relief in any New Zealand court of competent jurisdiction — including the High Court of New Zealand — without the necessity of proving actual damages or posting security.
-In any proceeding to enforce this Agreement, the successful party shall be entitled to recover its reasonable legal costs on a solicitor-client basis from the unsuccessful party, consistent with the High Court Rules 2016.
+The parties acknowledge that money damages may not be a sufficient remedy for any actual or threatened breach of this Agreement and that the Disclosing Party would be irreparably harmed by such breach.
+Misuse of trade secrets may also give rise to criminal liability under s 249 of the Crimes Act 1961.
+Accordingly, the Disclosing Party is entitled to seek interlocutory, injunctive or other equitable relief (including specific performance) in the High Court of New Zealand or any other court of competent jurisdiction, without the necessity of proving actual damages and without being required to post a bond or other security, in addition to all other legal and contractual remedies.
+In any proceeding to enforce this Agreement, the successful party is entitled to recover its reasonable legal costs on an indemnity (solicitor-and-own-client) basis from the unsuccessful party, consistent with the High Court Rules 2016 r 14.6 (increased costs and indemnity costs).

 GOVERNING LAW AND JURISDICTION

-This Agreement shall be governed by and construed in accordance with the laws of New Zealand, including the Contract and Commercial Law Act 2017 (CCLA 2017), without regard to its conflict of law provisions.
-Any dispute arising under this Agreement shall be submitted to the exclusive jurisdiction of the courts of Auckland, New Zealand, and each party submits to the jurisdiction of such courts.
+This Agreement is governed by and construed in accordance with the laws of New Zealand, including the Contract and Commercial Law Act 2017 and the Privacy Act 2020, without regard to conflict of law principles.
+The exclusive jurisdiction and venue for any dispute arising under this Agreement is the courts located in Auckland, New Zealand, and each party submits to the personal jurisdiction of such courts.

 GENERAL PROVISIONS